 Bee sales, honey sales, pollination services, hive management, work-study programs

 - Various Beekeeping Business Topics (Sideliner to Commercial, How to Make Money, etc.)

 - Various General Management Topics (Splits, Requeening, Seasonal, etc.)

 Dodie Stillman, Master Beekeeper

 After finding out that both her grandfathers kept honey bees, she knew it would be in her future.
 In 2011 Dodie started attending the Austin Area Beekeepers Meet-ups and the Williamson County Area Beekeepers Association meetings.
 After spending a year attending classes and learning about bees she was able to purchase her first 2 hives.
 Still searching for more information she jumped into the inaugural class of the Texas Master Beekeepers Program and became one of the first official Master Beekeepers in the state of Texas.
 After keeping her Langstroth hives up and running productively for 5 year, she started her first Top Bar hive.
-She has spent the last two years as the President of the Austin Area Beekeepers Association (AABA), and can be found most weekends teaching a beginner or intermediate level beekeeping class at Round Rock Honey or the Texas Honey Bee Farm.
+She is the past president of the Austin Area Beekeepers Association, a former Director, and currently the Vice President of the Texas Beekeepers Association.
+She can be found most weekends teaching a beekeeping class.

 Dodie’s volunteer efforts are numerous, from helping at early AABA Seminars to the last couple of years working on the Texas Beekeepers Association (TBA) Honey Shows.
 In 2017, she served as the Honey Show Secretary, a show that saw a dramatic increase in Honey Show events and exhibitors.
 She continued her volunteer efforts with TBA at the 2018 Honey Show.